Factbox - Key elements of Obama's $447 billion jobs plan

 According to Zandi, Obama's jobs proposal would add 2 percentage points to 2012 GDP, add 1.9 million jobs and cut the unemployment rate by a percentage point.

+Republicans want to pair any extension of unemployment insurance with as-yet-unspecified reforms in how the system operates.

-(Compiled by Alister Bull, Jeff Mason, Laura MacInnis and Caren Bohan in Washington; editing by Mohammad Zargham)
+(Compiled by Alister Bull, Jeff Mason, Laura MacInnis, Andy Sullivan and Caren Bohan in Washington; Editing by Cynthia Osterman)